boxmein/inmake/README.md

 shell commands inside the files themselves.
 I use it for programs I write in one file, via Sublime Text's build commands thing.

+## Installing

+    gem install inmake

+This will put `inmake` in your path, which means you will most likely be able to use it out of the box.

 ## Modes

 inmake supports different kinds of search modes when running a command, starting